f3mshep/f3mshep.github.io/_posts/2017-11-18-your_first_heroku_deployment.markdown

 Postgresql operates a little differently than SQlite3.
 SQlite3 runs in memory, and stores the database files on hard drive storage.
 Postgresql runs on a server, which happens to mesh better with Heroku’s database stack.

 At this point, there is a great chance you do not have Postgres installed on your computer.
 Since Postgres is server based, it  will require a little more configuration than just simply installing it like SQlite3.
 Not to fear, I will take you through the whole process!
 I am making the assumption that you are using an equivalent to Ubuntu 14.04 or greater.
 Instructions should be similar on a Mac, but not identical.
 The greatest deviation will be how you actually install Postgres.
-It is a snap to install PostGres on MacOS, just run the installer on this page: [PostGres App](https://postgresapp.com/)

 First, make sure you actually have Postgres installed!